iosevka-webfonts/iosevka-term-ss01/README.md

-# Iosevka-term-ss01 WebFont 17.1.0
+# Iosevka Term SS01 WebFont 17.1.0

 ## How to use

-- Add `<link href="https://iosevkawebfonts.github.io/Iosevka-term-ss01/Iosevka-term-ss01.css" rel="stylesheet" />` to your `<head>`.
+- Add `<link href="https://iosevka-webfonts.github.io/iosevka-term-ss01/iosevka-term-ss01.css" rel="stylesheet" />` to your `<head>`.
-- Use `fontFamily: 'Iosevka term ss01 Web'` or `font-family: 'Iosevka term ss01 Web'`.
+- Use `fontFamily: 'Iosevka Term SS01 Web'` or `font-family: 'Iosevka Term SS01 Web'`.